mykola216/sht/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.17 =
+PHP 7 compatibility along with other important fixes.
+Recommended upgrade.

 = 3.9.16 =
 Compatibility with WooCommerce v2.6+, new columns in orders CSV export for WooCommerce along with other important fixes.
 Recommended upgrade.